angular/angular/aio/content/guide/router.md

     <td>
       A service that is provided to each route component that contains route specific
-            information such as route parameters, static data, resolve data, global query params and the global fragment.
+            information such as route parameters, static data, resolve data, global query params, and the global fragment.
     </td>